Checklist: Purpose

 In general, a checklist is a quality management tool, an aid to completing a complex task correctly and completely.
 It is an aid to recall, provides a reminder of the correct sequence, and uses the operator's knowledge and skill efficiently to ensure that no critical steps are omitted, even when the operator is under stress or has degraded attention due to fatigue or other distractions, It allows cross checking, keeps team members informed of the status of readiness, and can provide a legal record of a sequence of events to indicate due diligence.
 It differs from an instruction manual or operating manual in that it does not normally provide details on how to perform the steps, as it assumes that the operator is competent and familiar with each step.

 Applications

-Checklists are used both to ensure that safety-critical system preparations are carried out completely and in the correct order, and in less critical applications to ensure that no step is left out of a procedure, or that all components have been accounted for, or as a means of recording biodiversity.

 Safety critical systems

 Checklists are used to help avoid accidental omission of important preparation of equipment and systems.
 These may be routine operations like pre-flight checks on an airliner or relatively infrequent occasions like commissioning a nuclear power station or launching a spacecraft.
 The value of checklists is proportional to the complexity of the system and the consequences of a system failure.
 They may also aid in mitigating claims of negligence in public liability claims by providing evidence of a risk management system being in place.
 A signed off checklist with a document describing the listed checks may be accepted as evidence of due diligence.
 Conversely, the absence of a mandatory checklist may be considered evidence of negligence.